 The ultimate in modern function and design, wall hung toilets appear to float above the floor, with no visible cistern or pedestal.
 This is the perfect style of toilet for designer bathrooms, with clean and simple lines that make great use of space.

-For true minimalist style, our Verso wall hung toilet is a great choice
+For true minimalist style, the Cooper wall hung toilet from Mode Bathrooms is a great choice

 Whether you’re aiming to create a classic or contemporary feel in your bathroom, VictoriaPlum.com has a toilet to suit.
 As well as the main styles of toilet, we have all sorts of other options and designs to make it easy for you to create the perfect bathroom